Welcome to ORION-XT10.com

-Five years on I still love this scope and often use it in preference to setting up my C6-SGT.
+Eight years on I still love this scope and often use it in preference to setting up my C6-SGT.

 If you are on Twitter, please tweet any pages you find useful in this site or my blog using the Tweet icon below (and at the bottom of all pages), and for latest developments Follow Me using the button below!

 Cogitaire est Vivare - Sit atur ad Astra [To Think is to Live - Thus reach we the Stars]